rsballard/launcherapp/README.md

 Use a text editor and paste the code in from the file u want

-*the launcher works with a .txt or .html file*
+*the launcher works with a .txt or .html file, however if u run eaglercraft you cant connect to a server*